lihaoyi/macropy/readme.md

 # (u'Sweden',)
 ```

-Although PINQ does not support the vast capabilities of the SQL language, but it supports a useful subset, like `JOIN`s:
+Although PINQ does not support the vast capabilities of the SQL language, it supports a useful subset, like `JOIN`s:

 ```python
 query = sql%(